 This section of our website will provide you with links to really useful advice on how to be careful when you use the internet and some great tips to keep safe.
-If you are worried about anything you see online or people are asking you questions about where you live or saying nasty things to you please speak to your parents or teacher or follow any of the links below for help and advice.
-If you would like to report anything that you are worried about, please click on the image.
+If you are worried about anything you, or your child, see online or people are asking you questions about where you live or saying nasty things to you please speak to a member of staff or follow any of the links below for help and advice.
+If you would like to report anything that you are worried about, please click on the ‘Report a Concen’ image.

 Children are growing up in a world with a bigger range of online activities than ever before and it is sometimes very hard for both children and adults to know how to stay safe.